-- Herbs: Fresh rosemary is an excellent flavor alternative to fresh thyme.
+- Herbs: Fresh rosemary is an excellent flavor-alternative to fresh thyme.

 - Sub Honey for Olive Oil: If the overall vibe of this brie appetizer is too sweet for your palate, try swapping the honey with an olive oil drizzle.
 It will create a more savory yet still delicious appetizer.

 - Other Ideas: Not a fan of jam.
 What about apples?
 If you’re a bit of a whizz in the kitchen, a natural apple sauce with a pinch of cinnamon, topped with apple slices and crunchy almonds, is fantastic.
-I must get that recipe on the blog soon!!

-Make sure your butter is cold before you start making the pastry.
+- Use cold butter when making pastry: Make sure your butter is cold before you start making the pastry.
 This will give you a tender tart or crust.

-Putting pastry in the fridge before rolling it out allows the dough to relax and chill the butter.
+- Refrigerate pastry dough: Putting pastry in the fridge before rolling it out allows the dough to relax and chill the butter.
 This will ensure the pastry is easy to roll and that the final outcome is a crumbly texture.

-It’s probably too cold if the pastry starts cracking too much when you roll it.
+- Rolling the pastry dough: It’s probably too cold if the pastry starts cracking too much when you roll it.
 Leave to rest at room temperature for a few minutes and then roll again.

-After you have put the pastry into the tin, chill it again to prevent the pastry from shrinking when it hits the oven.
+- Chill and chill again: After you have put the pastry into the tin, chill it again to prevent the pastry from shrinking when it hits the oven.

-If the edges of the tarts brown too quickly and the base is still not cooked, cover with foil and continue to bake.
+- How to prevent pastry burning: If the edges of the tarts brown too quickly and the base is still not cooked, cover with foil and continue to bake.

-Don’t overfill the tarts with egg mixture, as the filling will spill over.
+- Avoid overfilling: Don’t overfill the tarts with egg mixture, as the filling will spill over.

 More Appetizer Recipes